 You should always acknowledge and respect customers’ requests to opt-out of your marketing.
 Therefore, when a customer replies with the STOP message, his subscription status for the SMS channel will change to Unsubscribed, and the automatic response informing about subscription status change will be sent to that customer.

 Customer care contact information must be clear and readily available to help users understand program details as well as their status with the program.

 Therefore the reply to the HELP keyword will provide your customers with your company name and your contact information.

 The default text can be changed in your account settings by going to My Account -> Store Settings -> Settings -> Language & translations.

 Note!
 Auto-response for keyword STOP in the US is sent by our network provider, therefore it's not possible to edit the text.
+It looks like this.

 SMS messages design

 We are adding two different options for the customers to unsubscribe from your SMS marketing, Reply Stop to unsubscribe for US/CA and Unsubscribe link for all non-US/CA customers.